JamboKurni/N-Body-Simulation/README.md

 To produce the simulation, frames are generated for each timestep and saved as images.
 The resulting sequence of images are combined into a single animated GIF using either a Linux terminal or an external GIF maker.
 GIFcode.py contains code for this and should be used immediately after the simulation is run, inplace of the plotting section in NBody.py .

-The GIF attached is for a simulation with N = 100, tEnd = 5 and random_velocities = True
+The GIF attached is for a simulation with N = 100, tEnd = 5 and random_velocities = True.